Self-Improving Loops for Visual Robotic Planning: Introduction

+To summarize, SILVR enables superior sample-efficient self-improvement over initially unseen tasks through visual planning, naturally integrating internet-scale pretrained video priors over text-alignment and motion when necessary, in comparison to regular action-prediction policies.
+During deployment, a policy can be ``distilled'' from SILVR's components for fast inference, showcasing how SILVR facilitates effective generalization and self-improvement for robotic tasks without sacrificing final execution speed.

-We perform extensive evaluations of SAIL on the MetaWorld task suite, focusing on novel tasks unseen during initial training of the in-domain model.
-We discover that the success rate of following visual plans synthesized through adaptation indeed improves over iterations.
-Crucially, we highlight that adaptation with large-scale pretrained text-conditioned video models is critical for facilitating self-improvement, by contributing text-conditioned generalization capabilities and motion priors.
-Furthermore, through ablations over design decisions, we discover that SAIL is relatively robust not only to the presence of filtering strategies for self-collected experience, but also the quality of demonstration data that the in-domain model is initially trained on.
-We also apply SAIL to a real-world robot arm for two distinct manipulation tasks: selecting and pushing a colored object, and selecting and opening a colored drawer.
-We demonstrate that performance for color combinations unseen during the initial offline training improves over multiple iterations through SAIL.
+We perform extensive evaluations of SILVR on the MetaWorld task suite, focusing on novel tasks unseen during initial training of the in-domain video model.
+We discover that the success rate of following visual plans synthesized through SILVR indeed continuously improves, by as much as \textbf{285\%} over 10 iterations.
+We also apply SILVR to a real-world robot arm for two distinct manipulation tasks: selecting and pushing a colored object, and selecting and opening a colored drawer.
+We show how SILVR also naturally enables the incorporation of priors from internet-scale pretrained video generative models to facilitate task and visual generalization in real-world visual settings and dynamics.
+We demonstrate that performance for color combinations unseen during the initial offline training improves over multiple iterations through SILVR.